 Tel: (0057) - 1 - 3323434 / 3323400

 Country's planning system

-- The development plans such as the Municipal Development Plans.
+- Development plans such as the municipal development plans

 History of SEA

 Among the first strategic environmental assessment documents in Colombia was the environmental policy document (No. 3120) of CONPES; "Strategy for the improvement of the environmental management of the electric sector", approved in 2001.
 In 2003 an event of SEA in Latin America was held in Cartagena organized by the Ministry of Environment and the World Bank.